emqx/cloud-docs/en_US/connect_to_deployments/ruby_sdk.md

-# Connect to Deployments with  Ruby SDK
+# Connect to the Deployment with Ruby SDK